Thank you for your interest in the 29th summer institute on Infusing Asian

 dramatic changes, some welcome and some not.

 One thing that has not changed is that the people who apply for and participate in ASDP programs do so because they are personally motivated.
 They are ready to stretch academically beyond the horizons of their graduate training.
 And they are so committed to benefitting their students and institutions that they are willing to spend their own “free” time doing so.
 Given this, it’s probably not surprising that being a part of these programs is almost always an extraordinarily rewarding experience for everyone involved.

 Here in Hawai‘i, we like potluck.
-Everyone brings a different dish to share and somewhat miraculously, everyone somehow goes home with a lot more than they brought.
+Everyone brings a different dish to share, and somewhat miraculously, everyone goes home with more than they brought.
 Each Infusing Institute is an intellectual potluck—an opportunity for realizing the immense academic and personal dividends of being part of a cognitively and culturally diverse community.
-I hope to have the pleasure of reading your application and making good on that opportunity this coming summer in Honolulu.
+We hope to have the pleasure of reading your application and making good on that opportunity this coming summer in Honolulu.

-Peter D. Hershock and Edward Shultz, Institute Co-Directors
+Peter D. Hershock and C. Harrison Kim, Institute Co-Directors